 The family of Agile Mind AYD programs share common foundations in the research on student mindset, motivation, engagement, and learning, and each program aims to increase the number and diversity of students who succeed in STEM courses and in school.
 With these common foundations and outcomes, the resources, structures, and design of each AYD program is tailored to meet the specific needs of its intended audience.

 Summer-Start AYD for students and teachers who are preparing for Algebra I in the fall, readies students to excel in high school, constructing a positive learning environment for themselves and their peers.

-School-Year AYD for students in grades 8-10 and their teachers, is taught during advisory periods, homeroom, or in after-school programs and provides students with strategies to be successful across their school day.
+School-Year AYD for students in grades 8-10 and their teachers, is taught during advisory and study periods, homeroom, or in after-school programs and provides students with strategies to be successful across their school day.